How gaming communities are affecting demographics and development

 VR and body image

-The immersive nature of VR is a double edged sword though, as I discovered when I visited Stanford University with BBC Click in June.
-A research team in the Virtual Human Interaction Lab are looking at the negative effects on a person’s self-image when forced to wear hyper-sexualised bodies in the immersive world of VR.
+The immersive nature of VR is a double-edged sword though, as I discovered when I visited Stanford University with BBC Click in June.
+A research team in the Virtual Human Interaction Lab (external link) are looking at the negative effects on a person’s self-image when forced to wear hyper-sexualised bodies in the immersive world of VR.
 And while the media focus is on female representation, we should also remember that men are subject to the same body-image pressures.
 Male avatars are usually portrayed with ripped abs, bulging biceps and strong jawlines, a shape not easily attainable even if you spend half your life in the gym.

 The team at Stanford believes VR has such a potential to influence us that it could be used to make people consider what it’s like to walk in the body of another.
-They’ve developed a VR Mirror as a means of heightening empathy and are campaigning to have game developers include short ‘public service announcement’ breaks in immersive and violent VR games that put players in a position of being abused and attacked because of prejudice.
+They’ve developed a VR Mirror (external link) as a means of heightening empathy and are campaigning to have game developers include short ‘public service announcement’ breaks in immersive and violent VR games that put players in a position of being abused and attacked because of prejudice.
 They see it as a way to break the pattern of violence and abuse and remind us that our actions and words can have a profound effect on others.

-How communities are changing its development
+How communities are changing their development

 It’s interesting research, but I’m not sure such extreme measures are necessary.
 In my experience gaming communities are already worlds apart from the stereotypes of the nineties and early two-thousands.
 Apart from anything else the demographic has totally changed.
-In America women now make up 47% of the gaming population.
-In the UK it’s 52%, AND over forty-five-years olds are playing more games than kids and teens.
+In America (external link), women now make up 47% of the gaming population.
+In the UK (external link) it’s 52%, AND over forty-five-years olds are playing more games than kids and teens.
 So, today’s western gamers are mostly women and the over forties.
 Cultural stereotypes are being smashed.

 What’s happening in gaming communities is starting to trickle down to development studios too.
-There is still a big gender gap, but according to a 2015 study by the International Game Developers Association, the number of female game developers has doubled in the last seven years – from 11% in 2009 to about 21% now.
+There is still a big gender gap, but according to a 2015 study by the International Game Developers Association (external link), the number of female game developers has doubled in the last seven years – from 11% in 2009 to about 21% now.
 It’s a slow start, but that same survey reported that 79% of respondents consider diversity in the industry to be ‘very’ or ‘somewhat’ important.

 So the will is there, and with more girls playing games and discovering the kind of passion that has driven me all these years, I have high hopes that the gender gap will continue closing until we have a development landscape that echoes the landscape of the player base.